nightsel/Coding-projects/readme.md

 The outcomes have 2 different layers in the randomness, basically you can get lucky twice for example, or lucky once and unlucky once.
 That's why the simulation is necessary.

+Teamfight Tactics:

+There is a calculator for outdated version of guinsoo's rageblade.
+The item used to give faster actions taken after every action that is taken, which can be simulated for an average increase.
+The calculations are done in calctftrandom.py.

+Todo: AI project